RAvgCoder/ralphs_C_stdlib/README.md

 # C Standard Library README

-This repository contains a custom C standard library developed to provide various data structures and utility functions commonly used in C programming.
+This repository contains a custom C standard library developed to provide various item structures and utility functions commonly used in C programming.
 Below are the details of the available modules and the functions they provide.

 ## `array_list.h`

-This module provides an implementation of a dynamic array list data structure.
+This module provides an implementation of a dynamic array list item structure.

 ### Functions